-This classic performance will be highlighted by a collaboration between the Boulder Phil and the Boulder Ballet.
-The ever-popular Nutcracker is a family- friendly way to kick off the holiday season.
+This classic performance will be highlighted by a collaboration between the Boulder Phil and Boulder Ballet.
+The ever-popular Nutcracker is a family-friendly way to kick off the holiday season.

-Students from the Boulder Ballet School will join efforts with members of the Boulder Ballet to bring ot life the season’s soon-to-be-announced performance.
+Students from the Boulder Ballet School will join efforts with members of the Boulder Ballet to bring to life the season's soon-to-be-announced performance.